Kiari

 Kiari is the third studio album by American rapper Offset.
 It was released through Motown on August 22, 2025.
-The album features guest appearances from YoungBoy Never Broke Again, YFN Lucci, Gunna, JID, Key Glock, Teezo Touchdown, John Legend, and Ty Dolla Sign; its deluxe edition, Kiari: Offset, adds additional guest appearances from CeeLo Green and Bnyx.
+The album features guest appearances from YoungBoy Never Broke Again, YFN Lucci, Gunna, JID, Key Glock, Teezo Touchdown, John Legend, and Ty Dolla Sign; its deluxe edition, Kiari: Offset, adds additional guest appearances from CeeLo Green, Drowning Pool and Bnyx.
 Production was handled by a variety of record producers, including London Jae, Go Grizzly, Metro Boomin, Oz and FnZ, among others.
 The album serves as the follow-up to Offset's previous album, Set It Off (2023).

 Videos

 On August 27, 2025, Offset released music videos for each of the album's songs.
 The videos were all set in a therapist's office.

 Critical reception

 HotNewHipHop's review states that the album "doesn’t feel wholly liberating or conclusive" but that "it leans into his strengths—production choices, flow, and songwriting."
 Writing for Clash, Robin Murray described the album as a "curiously flawed, but often moving record."
 Will Dukes of Rolling Stone writes that the album "underscores Offset’s critical gifts, tapping into his chutzpah while demonstrating even more growth."

+HotNewHipHop ranked the album as the 14th best of 2025.